jcrachael/tod-fizzbuzz/README.md

 - each multiple of 3 AND 5 is "FizzBuzz".

 ### Pseudocode
-Prompt user to input a number
+1. Prompt user to input a number
-When user inputs a number
+2. When user inputs a number
-Loop from 1 to the user's input number
+3. Loop from 1 to the user's input number
-    For each number in the loop:
+    a) For each number in the loop:
-        If the current number is divisible by 3 then print "Fizz" If the current number is divisible by 5 then print "Buzz" If the current number is divisible by 3 AND 5 then print "FizzBuzz" Else print the current number
+        i) If the current number is divisible by 3 then print "Fizz" ii) If the current number is divisible by 5 then print "Buzz" iii) If the current number is divisible by 3 AND 5 then print "FizzBuzz" iv) Else print the current number